 Degree Program Requirements

 During their two years (four semesters) of study, MAIS students must complete 64 credits of coursework for the degree.
-At least 32 credits (excluding MAIS Tutorial and MAIS Thesis Preparation courses) must be taken in Chinese.
+At least 32 credits (excluding the thesis research preparation courses) must be taken in Chinese.
 24 credits must count towards their area of concentration.

 In addition to the courses required for their concentration, students must pass 20 credits in at least two concentrations outside the specific concentration area.
 All MAIS students must take at least three Area Studies (Chinese and American Studies) courses in order to fulfill the requirement for the minor.
 Many courses are cross-listed between concentrations and may count for multiple requirements.